MitchBred/flight-hunter/README.md

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

-- Install 64 bits version ubuntu server and not a 32 bits version.
+- Install 64 bits version Ubuntu Server and not a 32 bits version.
 - Can only use capture functions on the Raspberry pi.
 - [Check](https://youtu.be/bwE4Mr-2ksQ) the right user privileges before you install the project on the Raspberry pi.
 - [Check how to](youtube.com/watch?v=nx8gDSS1vO4) connect the camera connection through the Raspberry pi.